charliekim2/charliekim2.github.io/blog/24-9-3/contents.md

 Now, your React single page application (SPA) receives and deserializes JSON payloads from GraphQL queries to a dozen different microservices, which themselves receive, deserialize, and reserialize JSON from separate, sharded NoSQL databases storing binary JSON (BSON) in the cloud.
 You gotta love the elegant simplicity of modern web dev!

-When it's done, this deserializer should closely follow the behavior of the native Python implementation of a JSON deserializer - `json.load`.
+When it's done, this deserializer should closely follow the behavior of the JSON deserializer in the Python standard library - `json.load`.
 It will take a file pointer to a .json file and produce a Python dictionary mapping keys to values.
 Internally, it will be loading the file into memory line by line, lexing out tokens, and parsing these tokens in order to produce Python data types associated with each JSON data type: